Scottish Premiership Deadline Day: Nicolas Raskin, Tony Watt, Ethan Erhahon and more feature in our round-up

 Erhahon had been a key player for Stephen Robinson's side this season but the club decided to sell him for £300,000 rather than see him leave for free in the summer.

-United made one final-day addition with defender Loick Ayina moving to Tannadice on loan from Huddersfield.
+United meanwhile made one final-day addition with defender Loick Ayina moving to Tannadice on loan from Huddersfield.

 Hibernian held off interest for striker Kevin Nisbet as Lee Johnson added to his squad with 21-year-old striker Matthew Hoppe joining on loan from Middlesbrough until the end of the season.

-The Easter Road club accepted a bid for Nisbet from Millwall earlier in January, but the Scotland international had a change of heart before traveling south to complete his move.
+The Easter Road club accepted a bid for Nisbet from Millwall earlier in January, but the Scotland international had a change of heart before travelling south to complete his move.

 St Johnstone made their only January signing on the final day with striker Zak Rudden moving on loan from Dundee.